 How did human irresponsibility affect you personally?

-Well, us, seals, feed on small fish, plankton, etc...
-The ice loss that the climate change creates, causes the fact that there is less space for the plankton, algae, and krill to make a living, so we‘re losing food.
+Well, we, seals, feed on small fish, plankton, etc… The ice loss that climate change creates causes the fact that there is less space for the plankton, algae, and krill to make a living, so we‘re losing food.
 That‘s one thing.
-The other is that we recently lost a dear friend from Philippines.
+The other is that we recently lost a dear friend from the Philippines.
 He was a marvelous whale who swallowed 40 kilos of plastic and died of something the humans call gastric shock.
 We were devastated.
-He was a marvelous dude, very smart.
+He was fabulous, brilliant.
 He just happened to be at the wrong place at the wrong time.